Leadership & Governance

 OTN’s Board of Directors

-Jonathan Bennett is CEO of Laridae Communications Inc., a management consulting firm that helps non-profit and public sector organizations soar.
+Jonathan Bennett is Founder of Laridae Communications Inc., a management consulting firm that helps non-profit and public sector organizations soar.

 He provides sought-after strategic counsel to leaders, executive teams, and boards across Ontario.
 With experience in urban, rural, remote, and First Nations communities, Jonathan’s expertise is in strategic planning, governance, branding, and communications.
 Before founding Laridae Communications Inc., he held leadership roles at a large regional hospital, as well as educational and social services organizations.
 A widely published and award-winning writer, Jonathan is the author of seven books.
 He has served terms on the boards of a children’s aid society and a national arts charity.
 Jonathan obtained his Chartered Director certification (C.Dir.) through McMaster University and the Conference Board of Canada.